All Episodes

 Hitler.

-Because you know me, I'm neurotic.
+So you know me, I'm neurotic.

-I must show you something about saying it.
+I must show you something about Sayyid.

-This is all they got.
+Oh, see, this is all they got.

 Elon Musk performs bizarre Hitler salute.

-So, mainly they're just focusing on that.
+So mainly they're just focusing on that.

 Trump inauguration features neo-Nazis and Hitler salutes.